niteshthemerndeveloper/100-days-of-mern-mastery/README.md

 Open Source Projects license include `MIT and BSD`

+It also lets you state what the user can or can not do with the project.

+- `version` - The version field is the required field of the `package.json` file.
+It describes the version of your project.

 2. ## Basic Node and Express Server

 3. ## Backend Development and APIs